 3. If you’re in an industry with a high-amount of image search volume (cars, celebrities, yachts, jets, flowers, desks, tattoos… the list is huge) get your images tagged and into Google Image Search.
 The new interface shows your content behind the images, so if you can provide a compelling reason for people to close the lightbox, they will.

-*American taxpayers owned over 60% of GM (Pontiac’s parent company) until this week.Tags for This Post: google trends, background search, google, pontiac g6, fact search, search volume
+*American taxpayers owned over 60% of GM (Pontiac’s parent company) until this week.Tags for This Post: order of magnitude, google trends, fact search, gulfstream, search volume, google, pontiac g6

 I’ve been carrying around this post for quite a while, waiting to have time to give it the attention it fully deserves.
 The catalyst for writing it now was an article on the New York Times about how Google wants to become your “answer engine.”

 (I can’t seem to find the article that I read now, but it probably doesn’t matter since it’s been a few days and it’s probably behind the paywall now anyway.)

 The jist of the article is that Google wants to refine their search to the point that a user can type in their idea of what they want, and Google can anticipate their actual need.

 The most simplistic example of this is asking Google to convert between units of measure.
 Typing “30 dollars to pounds” will get you the current exchange rate.
 The next step is that when you type just “dollars to pounds” Google can anticipate that you are seeking a conversion rate (even though you didn’t use the keyword “conversion rate”) and give it to you.

 The final step is that they give you the conversion right in the search suggestions, so you don’t even need to finish submitting a query.